Dirt Bike Riding at Lake Tahoe

 Castle Rock Trailhead Map

 This Google map shows to road to the Castle Rock Trailhead and aerial view of the trail.
 You can also see Castle Rock as the crow flies to the West of the Castle Rock Trailhead.
 But, you won't be dirt biking all the way up to the top of Castle Rock, since it requires scrambling.
 If you want to see more trail details, or if you want to view the entire trail going North toward South Camp Peak, Duane Bliss Peak and finally Hwy 50 above Glenbrook, just click on the map to go to it on Google.

 Want to double check our directions and get more information before you head out?
 Check out the State of Nevada ohv.nv.gov page for Genoa Peak and Indian Hills OHV area.

 More Tahoe Area Dirt Bike Trails and Maps Are Coming Soon!
 We plan to feature Kingsbury Grade Trail, Dirt Biking Trails on Spooner Summit, Kingsbury Stinger Trail, and more off-the-hill dirt bike heaven like Prison Hill OHV Area.
 We've explored them all, and so can you.

 We hope you have enjoyed our Lake Tahoe dirt biking ORV page.
-Please support our Lake Tahoe website by patronizong our sponsors when looking for Lake Tahoe maps, guides, real estate, lodging or other products.
+Please support our Lake Tahoe website by patronizong our sponsors when looking for Lake Tahoe maps, guides, lodging or other products.
 Thank you for visiting and enjoy your dirt bike riding at Lake Tahoe and Beyond!